Haitam-Elgharras/Java-unit-testing/README.md

 2. **Limitations**: Mockito does not allow mocking of final classes, private methods, or static methods.
 These limitations are intentional to prevent poor design practices like over-reliance on static methods, which are generally considered bad in object-oriented design.

 3. **Alternatives**: While Mockito itself doesn't support these features, other frameworks like PowerMock can be used alongside Mockito to mock final classes or static methods.

+## PowerMock and Mockito Integration:

+PowerMock is a powerful extension for Mockito that allows developers to mock static, private methods and constructors, a feature not supported by Mockito alone.
+This integration is useful when dealing with legacy code or situations where static methods need to be isolated for unit testing.

+**Key Steps:**

+1. **Dependency Setup**: To use PowerMock with Mockito, specific dependencies (`powermock-api-mockito2` and `powermock-module-junit4`) must be added to the project.
+These dependencies enable PowerMock's functionality within the Mockito framework.

+2. **Creating the Test Environment**: A typical scenario involves a class that calls a static method from another class.
+This static method may need to be mocked, especially if it interacts with external systems or performs complex logic that you don't want to invoke in your unit test.

+3. **Using PowerMock**: With PowerMock, you can easily mock static methods by using `PowerMockRunner` and setting up the test environment.
+The static method can be mocked to return a specific value, ensuring that your tests focus only on the behavior you want to verify.

+4. **JUnit Compatibility**: It's important to note that PowerMock integrates well with JUnit4, but is not compatible with JUnit5, which means developers should use JUnit4 when working with PowerMock and Mockito together.

+5. **Avoid using PowerMock unless necessary**: While PowerMock provides additional capabilities, it should be used judiciously.
+Overuse of PowerMock can lead to complex and brittle tests, making it harder to maintain and understand the test suite.